markasoftware/KreO/pregame/README.md

 ## Running

 Build via running `make all`.
-Run `make BINARY=/path/to/binary` to discover function candidates for `/path/to/binary`
+Run the pregame via `pregame.py` in the base directory.